-If a pupil is absent for three or more consecutive days and it has not been possible to make contact with the parent/carer, a home visit will be made on the third day of absence and any subsequent days of absence until contact is made.
+If a pupil is absent for three or more consecutive days and it has not been possible to make contact with the parent/carer, a home visit will be made no later than the third day of absence and any subsequent days of absence until contact is made.
 For vulnerable pupils, daily home visits will be made on the first day of absence and any subsequent days of absence.
 For any child who is absent without explanation and contact is not able to be made, advice may be sought from the local authority in order that further investigations can be made.
 Police and/or other relevant external agencies may also be notified where the school has concerns.

-If a pupil is absent for five or more consecutive days and contact has been made with the parent/carer, a home visit will be made on the fifth day of absence and at regular intervals of no longer than 5 consecutive days.
-For children defined as a vulnerable pupil, daily home visits will be made on the first day of absence and any subsequent days of absence.
+In the event of a pupil's absence where contact has been made with the parent / carer, a home visit will be made no later than the fifth day of and at regular intervals until no later than the 10th day of continuous absence.
+For children defined as a vulnerable pupil, daily home visits may be made on the first day of absence and any subsequent days of absence.
 For any child, Police and/or other relevant external agencies may also be notified where the school has concerns.